Meetings & Events at Rush Creek

-Opening in Spring 2016, Rush Creek Lodge is a superbly designed ‘destination within a destination’ located at the doorstep of Yosemite National Park, California.
+Opened in Summer 2016, Rush Creek Lodge is a superbly designed ‘destination within a destination’ located at the doorstep of Yosemite National Park, California.
 Rush Creek Lodge sits just half a mile from the Park’s Highway 120 west entrance, providing an ideal launching point for exploration into all parts of Yosemite.
-The resort is just a 3 hour drive from the San Francisco Bay Area along scenic Highway 120, the most direct route to Yosemite from the Bay Area, offering year-round access to the Park.
+The lodge is just a 3-hour drive from the San Francisco Bay Area along scenic Highway 120, the most direct route to Yosemite from the Bay Area, offering year-round access to the Park.

-Rush Creek Lodge features customizable, full-service meeting and event space for groups up to 250.
-Guests may select open air meeting options or indoor settings that can scale from casual to sophisticated throughout the seasons.
+Rush Creek Lodge features customizable, full-service meeting and event space for groups up to 200 people.
+Guests may select open-air meeting options or indoor settings that can scale from casual to sophisticated throughout the seasons.
 Groups can just as easily meet in our event hall as in a nearby meadow surrounded by towering pines.

 Rush Creek’s on-site recreation planning experts enjoy customizing recreation and activity packages for groups, including guided outdoor adventures and team building exercises.
 Rush Creek’s varied onsite activities and guest areas promote fun-filled, relaxing, informal interactions and bonding throughout a group’s time with us – fostering the important connections desired in a group getaway.